Work in the Wineyard & Cellar

 Work in the Vineyard

 Throughout the entire year a wine-grower has various tasks to tend to, such as training and pruning the vines, soil care, foliage treatment and thinning, as well as harvesting the grapes as selectively as possible.
-In January or February, the old wood is pruned away, a procedure that definitely influences the potential yield and ultimately, the quality of the wine.
+Usually, in January and February, the old wood is pruned away, a procedure that definitely influences the potential yield and ultimately, the quality of the wine.
 The number and length of canes and their shoots also play an important role.
 Quality-conscious growers generally reduce the number of canes per vine to two short ones or one long one.
 Many growers have come to realize that today, with a worldwide surplus of wine, quality is a vital competitive factor and quality begins in the vineyard.
 Vine prunings are usually mechanically chopped or crushed, then worked back into the soil to improve the humus supply.
 To this day, pruning by hand remains a very labor-intensive task.
 It takes large estates several weeks to complete this work.

 Vineyard activities peak in the springtime.
 Before bud-burst, the vine's shape takes form through bending and tying the canes in order to ensure an adequate nutrient supply to the shoots.
 Plowing and seeding for green covering, as well as the natural growth of plants in the vineyard, brings the soil to life.
 Organic nutrients, e.g. manure, straw or compost, as well as supplementary minerals, e.g. magnesium, calcium or phosphate, are also added at this time.
 Today, economical and environmental factors play a great role in how vineyards are fertilized.
 Modern methods of soil analysis easily help determine where there are deficits.
 Carefully planned fertilization and green covering also help avoid ground water pollution.